AlexanderMladenov/LyapunovFractal/README.md

 Current Features
 =============
-- Rendertime of a 1024x1024 with 750 iterations per pixel is less than 4 sec on 8 threads;
+- Render time of a 1024x1024 with 750 iterations per pixel is less than 4 sec on 8 threads;
 - Lyapunov Fractal!
 Freshly rendered for you!
 No one?

 Current issues/bugs/TODO list